GeraldMajoni/alx-system_engineering-devops/0x02-shell_redirections/README.md

 19. Script to print file starting with a letter
 20. Script replacing letters
 21. Script removing letters
 22. Script to reverese input
+23. Script to select certain fields and data to display